Deep in the stout forest of the Little Greenwood

 became the largest of the bees to live in the Little Greenwood

-, the bees of old were said to stand the size of a full-grown Mousefolk
+, the bees of old were said to stand the size of a full-grown Mauskin

 , with wings spread as large as an eagle in flight.
-While non-threatening, these large bees found great joy in the giant flowers of the forest, including the giant camellias that the Mousefolk
+While non-threatening, these large bees found great joy in the giant flowers of the forest, including the giant camellias that the Mauskin

 so often raised their young in.
 Stories still survive about those younglings that were whisked away by these ancient bees as they took the pollen of the camellias back to their hive.
 For children, these magnificently large creatures were predator and their small forms were prey.

-As centuries passed and the giant bees of the past became the much smaller bees of the present, the Mousefolk
+As centuries passed and the giant bees of the past became the much smaller bees of the present, the Mauskin

 began to venture into the Ancient Honeycombs in hopes of farming and cultivating the bees and their hive like they had done for so many things in the Little Greenwood